stelgenhof/AiLight/README.md

 - enable [Gamma Correction](https://github.com/stelgenhof/AiLight/wiki/Gamma-Correction) to make the LED colours appear closer to what our eyes perceive
 - set the light to [transition](https://github.com/stelgenhof/AiLight/wiki/Transition) to the new state, rather than immediately.

-This can all be done with the built-in (mobile friendly) Web UI or in [Home Assistant](https://home-assistant.io) (using the MQTT built-in integration via JSON).
-The Web UI also gives you the ability to configure your Ai-Thinker RGBW Light remotely.
+This can all be done with the built-in (mobile friendly) Web UI or in [Home Assistant](https://home-assistant.io ) (using the MQTT built-in integration via JSON).
+The Web UI also gives you the ability to configure your Smart Light remotely.
 You can easily change your WiFi settings or the configuration of your MQTT broker.

 ### Other
 - [REST API](https://github.com/stelgenhof/AiLight/wiki/REST-API)